anamikabharali/anamikabharali/README.md

 </p>

 - **Background:** MS in Computer Software Engineering (Northeastern University, Boston)
-- **Experience:** 4 years as a Data Scientist / AI explorer with Amazon, Tata, and now Humanitarians AI
+- **Experience:** 4 years in Data Science, Analytics, Business Strategy and Product / AI explorer with Amazon, Tata, and now Humanitarians AI
 - **What I do:** Build data-driven solutions, currently AI solutions as per the requirements of businesses
 - **Hobbies:** Trained in tennis (Played state-level and university Varsity), love squash & swimming.
 I love to sing.
 Boxing and surfing are on the list.
 For now?
 Aiming at being a Pilates/gym girly.